 The service goals include:

 Community-Service activities are designed to foster humanism and understanding of cultural concepts and class differences which help to develop respect and empathy, cultivate values, and adjust attitudes.
-Expected outcomes include; a) students seeing the potential power of health education at the community level as a mechanism for disease prevention and wellness promotion; b) exposure to the power of culture as a filter for better understanding of resistance to change of traditional health beliefs and habits; c) tutoring kids gaining insight into life in the communities where social and economic factors like no father in the home and being on welfare, etc. relate to physical and mental health.
+Expected outcomes include; a) students seeing the potential power of health education at the community level as a mechanism for disease prevention and wellness promotion; b) exposure to the power of culture as a filter for better understanding of resistance to change traditional health beliefs and habits; c) tutoring kids and gaining insight into life in the communities how social and economic factors like one parent households and low income and education, etc. relate to physical and mental health.